 To determine if a person has NHL, the doctor will first take a complete medical history and do a physical examination, paying special attention to the lymph nodes, liver, and spleen.
 The doctor will also look for signs of infection that may cause the lymph nodes to swell and may prescribe an antibiotic.
 If the swelling in the lymph nodes still does not go down after antibiotic treatment, the swelling may be caused by something other than an infection.
 If the doctor suspects lymphoma, he or she will recommend a biopsy, as well as laboratory and imaging tests.

-In addition to a physical examination, the following tests may be used to diagnose NHL:
+The following tests may be used to diagnose and manage NHL:

 Magnetic resonance imaging (MRI) scan.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
 A radiologist interprets the scan.

 Positron emission tomography (PET) scan.
 A PET scan is another imaging test that can help find cancer in the body.
 A small amount of a radioactive substance (called radioactive glucose) is injected into a patient’s body.
 This substance is absorbed mainly by organs and tissues that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the substance.
 A scanner then detects this substance to produce images of the inside of the body.
 A nuclear medicine physician interprets the scan.